bacionejs/termux/README.md

 hide-soft-keyboard-on-startup = true
 shortcut.previous-session = ctrl + 1

-# For tablets add 9 blank keys at the left of each row to push the keyboard to the right side for ease of right-thumb typing.
+# For tablets add 9 blank keys in the left of each row to push the keyboard to the right side for ease of right-thumb typing.
 extra-keys = [\
 [ \
 {key:HOME,display:'<<'}, {key:END,display:'>>'},\